-This widget shows how many ransomware-risky ports, categorized by their severity (Critical, High, Medium, and Low) are in the system.
-Each category of ransomware-risky ports has a different total on each workload and hence across the system.
+This widget shows the percentage of ransomware-risky ports in your environment according to their level of severity (Critical, High, Medium, and Low).
+Each category of risky ports has a different total on each workload, and therefore, across the environment.

-To help visualize the protection coverage by severity, five percentage data points are used: 20%, 40%, 60%, 80%, and 100%.
+To illustrate the protection coverage by severity, five percentage data points are used: 20%, 40%, 60%, 80%, and 100%.
+Colored bars depict the percentage of protected (green) and unprotected (orange) ports.